s3yonsei/blocked_samples/osdi24_ae/README.md

 #### 5-3-3.
 RocksDB-*prefix_dist*

-In this experiment, BCOZ identifies and address the bottleneck of block cache operations in a read-only workload.
-We profiled read-only execution of *prefix_dist*, an open-sourced real-world workload by Facebook.
-The number of shard is one to reproduce the well-known lock contention problem of RocksDB's LRU-based block cache.
+In this experiment, BCOZ identifies and addresses the bottleneck of block cache operations in a read-only workload.
+We profiled the read-only execution of *prefix_dist*, a real-world workload open-sourced by Facebook (i.e., Mixgraph).
+We set the number of shards to one to replicate the well-known lock contention problem of RocksDB's LRU-based block cache.

-Figure 12a is obtained by profiling with BCOZ.
+Figure 10a shows the profiling results for BCOZ.
+It can be reproduced with the following script.

 ```bash
 $ sudo ./rocksdb_1_bcoz.sh
 ```

-Load the generated profile.coz into [plot](https://plasma-umass.org/coz/).
+Load the generated profile.coz file into [plot](https://plasma-umass.org/coz/).

-**Note**: Although the reported results and the Figure 10a may differ in details, you should be able to figure out the predicted performance gain through optimizing lock contention (*GetDataBlockFromCache*) is larger than optimizing I/O event (*ReadBlockContents*).
+**Note**: While there may be differences in detail between the reported results and Figure 10a, you should still be able to discern that the predicted performance gain from optimizing lock contention (*GetDataBlockFromCache*) is larger than that from optimizing I/O events (*ReadBlockContents*).

-Figure 10b is obtained by running `db_bench_perf` while adjusting options.
+Figure 10b shows the performance change after optimization.
+It can be reproduced with the following script.

 ```bash
 $ sudo ./rocksdb_1_performance.sh